SM City Iloilo: History

+Initial development

 The mall complex was designed by Palafox Associates with D.A.
-Abcede & Associates as consultants and Young Builders Corporation as the contractor.
-Built on the same design template of SM City Fairview and SM City Bacoor at the height of Asian Financial Crisis, its interior, and the external facade has a resemblance to the two other malls.
+Abcede & Associates as consultants, and Young Builders Corporation as the contractor.
+Built on the same design template as SM City Fairview and SM City Bacoor at the height of the Asian Financial Crisis, although a bit smaller than the two other malls at the time.
+Its interior and external façade bear a resemblance to the two other malls, with a larger perron on its main entrance.
 SM City Iloilo was opened to the public on June 11, 1999.
 The mall features main anchors like The SM Store, SM Supermarket, SM Cinemas, SM Food Hall and SM Foodcourt.
-The mall underwent a major renovation in the 2nd quarter of 2008 and was completed in the 1st quarter of 2009.
-TeleTech Customer Care Management Philippines Inc., a BPO company, used to occupy the entire 3rd level of the mall (not including the expansion wing) until 2021.
-The former area is currently being renovated for conversion to tenant spaces.
+The mall underwent a major renovation in the second quarter of 2008 and was completed in the first quarter of 2009.
+TeleTech Customer Care Management Philippines Inc., a BPO company, used to occupy the entire Third Level of the mall (not including the expansion wing) until 2021.
+The former area is currently being renovated for conversion to tenant spaces including soon-to-open branches of SM Game Park and Fantasy World and a connector to SM Cyberzone in the Northpoint Wing.
+The expanded SM Cyberzone occupying the Main Wing area of Level 3 opened on August 28, 2025.

+The main building is currently under renovation as of October 2024 and is set to be completed in the first quarter of 2026.

+Expansion

+SouthPoint

 In 2009, an annex (The SouthPoint) with a floor area of 4,218 m2, adjacent to the main mall building was built to house some food-based tenants.

+NorthPoint

-In 2015, the new expansion wing (also known as Northpoint in SM City Iloilo's Facebook posts) was opened on the north side of the mall to accommodate more than 165 local and international shops and restaurants.
-It also featured the third SM Food Hall in the country after SM Megamall and SM Aura and a larger Cyberzone in the 3rd Level.
+In 2015, the new expansion wing (also known as NorthPoint in SM City Iloilo's Facebook posts) was opened on the north side of the mall to accommodate more than 165 local and international shops and restaurants.
+It also featured the third SM Food Hall in the country after SM Megamall and SM Aura and a larger Cyberzone in the Third Level.
 The expansion is seamlessly connected to the main building.

+SouthPoint Expansion

 On November 11, 2016, the SouthPoint Expansion with a floor area of 24,854.93 m2 opened and is located near the south entrance of the main mall.
 The area was formerly occupied by a parking area.
 It was built to house additional food-based tenants.
 The SouthPoint Expansion is connected to the Main Mall through a bridge.
 It also has a mini park with the fountain court.

+North Block

+Set to be completed in the first quarter of 2026, the 10-storey expansion beside the Northpoint will feature retail spaces, a multi-level carpark, and a campus of National University, which will open in Academic Year 2027.

+Cinema renovation

-The mall's Cinemas 1-4 were closed for renovation in 2022 and reopened on February 28, 2023, initially with three regular cinemas (including the Large Format Cinema under new Cinema 3) with the other cinemas at the former Cinemas 3-4 will be re-opening in late 2023, while Cinemas 5-8 will be converted to tenant spaces.
+The mall's Cinemas 1 to 4 were closed for renovation in 2022 and reopened on February 28, 2023, initially with three regular cinemas (including the Large Format Cinema under new Cinema 3).